percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.11.0.rst

 Release Highlights
 ================================================================================

-* In addition to Amazon S3 and S3-compatible cloud storages, you can now configure backups to use Microsoft Azure Blob storage.
+* In addition to S3-compatible storage, you can now configure backups :ref:`to use Microsoft Azure Blob storage<backups.scheduled-azure>`.
 This feature makes the Operator fully compatible with Azure Cloud.
+* :ref:`Custom sidecar containers<operator-sidecar>` allow users to customize Percona XtraDB Cluster and other Operator components without changing the container images.
+In this release, we enable even more customization, by allowing users to mount volumes into the sidecar containers.

 New Features
 ================================================================================